MarvinTheParanoidRobot/SDR/lib/glg/examples_c_cpp/GIS_cpp/README.txt

 SUPPORTED FEATURES

   - Map zooming and panning.
-  - Map dragging with Click+drag.
+  - Map dragging with left+click+drag.
   - Icon selection with the left or right mouse button, as defined in the drawing via a Custom Event action attached to the icon object.
   - Icon tooltip.